 The presenter moves through the slides with practiced enthusiasm, but halfway through, someone in the back mutters, "Didn't we try this two years ago?"
 A nervous laugh ripples through the room.
 Smiles tighten.
 "This time is different," the presenter insists, clicking faster.
 But squint hard enough and you can see the same structure abandoned eighteen to twenty-four months ago, with "2.0" now tacked onto the title.

-That’s the real truth.
-The best teams don’t even try to “solve” centralized versus embedded.
-They make the structure irrelevant.
+That's the real truth about the centralized-versus-embedded debate.
+The best teams don't solve it.
+They make it irrelevant.
 They build relationships strong enough that information flows regardless of reporting lines.
-Metrics clear enough that alignment doesn’t require another meeting.
-Trust deep enough that proximity and perspective balance naturally.
-Over time, they stop tripping over the same fault line that keeps reappearing in every reorg.
-But that’s culture, not a reorg.
-And culture can’t be fixed with a PowerPoint.
+They create documentation clear enough that alignment doesn't require another meeting.
+They cultivate trust deep enough that proximity and perspective balance naturally.
+But that's culture, not a reorg.
+And culture can't be shipped in a PowerPoint.

 Last month, I heard about yet another reorganization at a friend's company.
 A new template, a new slogan, probably the same arrows pointing a new direction.
-I was asked if I thought it would work.
+He asked if I thought it would work.

 "It'll work until it doesn't," I said.